"Before we get into how we are going to approach this work, tell me about the most common reasons that transformation programmes like this don't work"

 In an era of business disruption, maintaining seamless project management can be a challenge.
 This is made only more difficult for companies going through a period of growth and implementing organisational redesign.

-So, how can organisations remain vigilant against the competition, while balancing remote working structures, successful project strategy and implementation?
+So, how can organisations remain vigilant against the competition, while balancing hybrid working structures, successful project strategy and implementation?

 That's where a Project Management Office (PMO) comes into the picture.
 PMOs motivate their team to do their best work and stick to project management processes while making strategic decisions to increase productivity and profitability.